Quiksilver: Products, distribution and sponsored athletes

+snow team includes Travis Rice, Sammy Carlson, Miles Fallon, Werni Stock, Antti Ollila, Todd Richards and Noah Peterson.

 Roxy

 In 1990, Quiksilver launched its sister brand for young women, Roxy.
 The brand was shuttered after the 1991 surf industry crash, but revived by Bob McKnight and Danny Kwock in 1992, signing Lisa Andersen in 1993.
 It was differentiated from the main Quiksilver line "for fear it would damage the men's brand", according to Randy Hild, the company's senior vice president of marketing.
 Roxy was chosen because it sounded like a punk band or club (likely Roxy Music and The Roxy respectively), and is also the name of the daughters of both CEO Bob McKnight and founder Alan Green.
 About 30% of Quiksilver's sales come from the Roxy line.

 Since inception, Roxy has grown to be the largest action sport fashion apparel company for young women.
 In addition to apparel, it now also produces accessories, homewares, hard goods (snow and surf), wetsuits, footwear, and books.
 It has sub-brands for its children's ranges, Roxy Girl and Teenie Wahine.

 In the spring of 2013, the "DVF loves Roxy" collection was released as a one-time limited-edition collaboration line of swim and beach wear as well as accessories.